Business Partner Code of Conduct and Ethics

 MODERN SLAVERY ACT

-Our Code of Business Conduct & Ethics explicitly condemns all forms of child exploitation and forced labor and states our intent to comply with and support laws and regulations relevant to slavery and human trafficking.
+Our Code of Business Conduct and Ethics explicitly condemns all forms of child exploitation and forced labor and states our intent to comply with and support laws and regulations relevant to slavery and human trafficking.
+We expect our business partners to share this commitment as evidenced by acknowledgement of our Business Partner Code of Conduct and Ethics which requires our business partners to respect and follow applicable laws and regulations and to promote ethical decisions in all aspects of their business.
+In 2018, we revised our Modern Slavery Statement.
 For more information, please see the Statement Pursuant to Modern Slavery Act 2015 in the Appendix.

 - We continue to work on expanding our sourcing of cage free eggs.
 Our goal is to be 100% cage free by 2025.

-- We committed to aligning to welfare standards for broiler chicken by 2024.
+- We continue to align welfare standards for broiler chicken, ensuring that 100% of chicken sourced will be certified by the Global Animal Partnership by 2024.

 Board Member UPDATE